 - Combine the first ingredients of bar you are making (3 ingredients for regular bar, 2 for nut butter bar) in a large saucepan over medium heat.
 Stir to combine and melt together until smooth.
+Remove from heat.

 - Add the remaining ingredients and mix thoroughly right in the saucepan (see article tips on adding chocolate chips - add them last).

-- Refrigerate 30 minutes to 1 hour before removing from the pan, cutting into bars and placing in baggies or a air tight container.
+- Refrigerate 1 hour before removing from the pan, cutting into bars, and placing in baggies or an air tight container.

 - Store in the refrigerator for up to a week or the freezer for longer storage.